conda/ceps/cep-recipe-jinja.md

 - `package_name`, positional, required: The name of the package to pin.
-- `lower_bound`, defaults to `x.x.x.x.x.x`: the lower bound, either as a version or as a "pin expression"
+- `lower_bound`, defaults to `x.x.x.x.x.x`: the lower bound, either as a version or as a "pin expression", or `None`
-- `upper_bound`, defaults to `x`: the upper bound, either as a version or as a "pin expression"
+- `upper_bound`, defaults to `x`: the upper bound, either as a version or as a "pin expression" or `None`
 - `exact`: a boolean that specifies whether the pin should be exact.
 It defaults to `False`.
-If `exact` is `True`, the `lower_bound` and `upper_bound` are irrelevant.
+If `exact` is `True`, the `lower_bound` and `upper_bound` are irrelevant and should not be set.
   An exact pin must pin with the full version and build string (to a single package), e.g. `==version=build`.

 #### Pin expressions